35+ Best Restaurants in Portland Oregon for Newcomers

 Southeast Joints Will Make Your Mouth Water

-Looking for a small place to have a tasty unconventional meal?
+Are you moving for a relationship and looking for a small place to have a tasty unconventional meal?
 Try Langbaan, a Thai place with a great menu, and the meals are served to just twenty-four seats.
 Southeast is also home to Olympia Provisions, the house of meat.
 This charcuterie is really something.
 Every salami and sausage are handmade, and you can even buy some of their products as a gift!
 Tusk – a Middle East-inspired spot is also a must.
 Come here for dinner or just for something sweet, like sourdough doughnuts with huckleberry and pistachio sugar.

 Have We Convinced You to Relocate?